 Section 1: Composition of Matter

-A mixture is a material that is made up of two or more substances that can be separated by physical means.
+A mixture is a material made up of two or more substances that can be separated by physical means.
 Mixtures are characterized in two ways.
-A heterogeneous mixture is a mixture in which different materials are easily identifiable and can be separated from each other.
-A fruit salad is comprised of several different types of fruit.
-A homogeneous mixture is one in which two or more substances are uniformly spread out so that you cannot see one separate from another such as vinegar and saltwater.
+A heterogeneous mixture is a mixture in which different materials are easily identifiable and can be separated.
+For example, a fruit salad is comprised of several different types of fruit.
+A homogeneous mixture is one in which two or more substances are uniformly spread out so that you cannot see one separate from another, such as vinegar and saltwater.

 - Define matter.

 - Compare a heterogenous mixture to a homogeneous mixture.